 Two small screens, one for each lens, promise to give us plenty of virtual monitors to watch movies, work or play without destroying our necks on a smartphone.
 Of course, it still takes a bit of work and design to make them perfect: the current ones (like i ThinkReality A3 by Lenovo) still require a connection to a pc or cellphone, so to speak.

 Nimo smart glasses are not, and in fact they interest me!
-They are the new device of an Indian company called Nimo Planet: the specifications of these glasses allow them to remain light and performing, cutting the 'umbilical cord' with computers.
+They are the new device from an Indian company called Nimo Planet: the specifications of these glasses allow them to remain light and high-performance, cutting the 'umbilical cord' with computers.

 If you don't have huge demands, Nimo Planet's glasses want to take the place of your laptop.
 Instead of dragging it around you could just put on your glasses, or at worst carry a small bluetooth keyboard with you.
 With your beautiful glasses you would have up to six large screens at your disposal.